Abdulghani-Alhamwi/English-Learning-Management-System/README.md

 ---

-## 🚀 Project Overview :
+## 🚀 Project Overview:

 The application starts with a **splash screen** displaying a progress bar and initialization status, followed by the main interface where users can manage vocabulary and access learning presentation modes.

 The project emphasizes:

-* Clean architecture
+* Clean architecture.
-* Shared logic
+* Shared logic.
-* Reusable components
+* Reusable components.

 This approach reduces code duplication and simplifies long-term maintenance.

 ---

-## ✨ Features :
+## ✨ Features:

 ### 🗄️ Storage System

-* **File system–based storage** is used to persist English words and their Arabic translations locally
+* **File system–based storage** is used to persist English words and their Arabic translations locally.

-### 📌 Core Features :
+### 📌 Core Features:

-1. Splash screen with progress bar and initialization message
+1. Splash screen with progress bar and initialization message.
-2. Add English words
+2. Add English words.
-3. Each word supports **up to 4 Arabic translations**
+3. Each word supports **up to 4 Arabic translations**.
-4. English pronunciation with configurable voice
+4. English pronunciation with configurable voice.
-5. System sound control via **TrackBar**
+5. System sound control via **TrackBar**.
 6. **ListView** with Context Menu:

-   * Change view mode
+   * Change view mode.
-   * Edit word
+   * Edit word.
-   * Delete single word
+   * Delete single word.
-   * Delete multiple selected words
+   * Delete multiple selected words.
-   * Delete all words
+   * Delete all words.

 ---

-## 🎓 Learning / Presentation Mode :
+## 🎓 Learning / Presentation Mode:

-1. Select **1–4 words**
+1. Select **1–4 words**.
-2. Add English example sentences
+2. Add English example sentences.
-3. Add Arabic translations for each example
+3. Add Arabic translations for each example.
 4. Automatic presentation including:

-   * Word pronunciation
+   * Word pronunciation.
-   * Translation display
+   * Translation display.
-   * Example pronunciation
+   * Example pronunciation.

 ---

 ## 🖥️ Display Options for the Presentation Mode:

-* Desktop **full-screen mode**
+* Desktop **full-screen mode**.
-* **Mobile-size simulation** form
+* **Mobile-size simulation** form.

 > ⚠️ Responsive behavior is **not implemented in this version** and is planned as a future enhancement.

 ---

-## 🧠 Architecture & Code Quality :
+## 🧠 Architecture & Code Quality:

 * Centralized reusable methods.
 * No duplicated business logic.